snehamule/Resolution-Based-Inference-Engine/README.md

-Language Used : - Python
-Python version : python 3 and above

 # Resolutution Based Inference Engine
 This project  is implementation a propositional logic resolution-based inference engine This is implementation a propositional logic resolution-based inference engine